 that the resolution to dissolve the Society be submitted to vote by

-the Active Members either at an annual meeting or by letter ballot as
+the Individual Members either at an ASBC Meeting or by electronic ballot as

 the Board of Directors may decide in accordance with the procedure for

 adopting amendments to Bylaws as provided in Section 12.1 above.

 13.2 Distribution of Assets.
 In the event of dissolution of

 (1) All liabilities and obligations of the Society shall be paid, satisfied,